crowcoder/docs/docs/core/tools/dotnet.md

 `dotnet` is a tool for managing .NET source code and binaries.
 It exposes commands that perform specific tasks, such as [`dotnet build`](dotnet-build.md) and [`dotnet run`](dotnet-run.md).
 Each command defines its own arguments.
 Type `--help` after each command to access brief help documentation.

 `dotnet` can be used to run applications, by specifying an application DLL, such as `dotnet myapp.dll`.
-See [.NET Core application deployment](../deploying/index.md) for to learn about deployment options.
+See [.NET Core application deployment](../deploying/index.md) to learn about deployment options.

 ## Options